LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 Contractors | 0 | 0 | 0 | 0 |

-Scope: Covers directly and indirectly hired employees and contractors at production and non-production bases in Japan and production bases outside Japan (excluding some bases) across LIXIL Corporation and its group companies.
-Regarding companies divested in FYE2023, covers the results through the month before the divestment.
+Scope: Covers directly and indirectly hired employees and contractors at production and non-production sites in Japan and production sites outside Japan (excluding some sites) across LIXIL Corporation and its subsidiaries.
+Regarding companies divested in FYE2024, covers the results through the month before the divestment.

 * Occupational Illness Frequency Rate (OIFR): Number of occupational illness cases involving days away from work divided by the total working hours then multiplied by 1,000,000